March 17. Today's Birthdays

 Myrzatai Sergaliyev (1938-2011) – the Kazakh language specialist, PhD, Prof, corresponding member of the National Academy of Sciences of Kazakhstan, member of the Unions of Writers and Journalists of Kazakhstan.

-Born in North Kazakhstan region, he had his bachelor's degree from completed postgraduate studies at the Kirov Kazakh State University.
+Born in North Kazakhstan region, he graduated from the Philological faculty of the Kirov Kazakh State University, the completed postgraduate studies at the same university.

-Nurlan Kashaganov (1971) – representative of the High Command of the Armed Forces of Kazakhstan, Major General.

-Berik Karim (1976) – member of the Military Court of the Shymkent Garrison.
+Berik Karim (1976) – a representative of the Military Court of the Shymkent Garrison.

 Born in Shymkent city, he graduated from the Karaganda Higher School of the Ministry of Internal Affairs of Kazakhstan.